After years as an Apple fan, I might trade my iPhone for the Google Pixel 6a

 As a rule I don't buy the latest products when they come out, and yet I still plumped for the Apple iMac 24-inch M1 (opens in new tab) after its release, enjoying hours of magic with Adobe Lightroom CC (opens in new tab).
 Today, I've got an iPhone 12, which, like the best camera phones (opens in new tab), I find myself using more and more instead of my actual camera.

-This whole article does actually have a point, I promise, more than just revisiting the age old debate of Apple vs Android (opens in new tab) or being one of those annoying people who go on about Apple as a form of worship.
+This whole article does actually have a point, I promise, more than just revisiting the age old debate of Apple vs Android (opens in new tab) or being one of those people who go on about Apple with an adoration that borders on worship.
 All I'm here to say is that my phone contract ends soon, and rather than do what I usually do and just upgrade blindly to the latest Apple device, for the first time I find myself considering other options.

 We've already written about the disappointing camera downgrade (opens in new tab) on the Google Pixel 6a.
 You get a 12.2MP f/1.7 main camera and 12MP ultra-wide angle, instead of the 50MP sensor packed into the Pixel 6 (opens in new tab) and Pixel 6 Pro (opens in new tab).